Murdock135/YADSMLnvim/README.md

-# 💤 LazyVim
+# YADSMLnvim (Yet Another Data Science and Machine Learning (Deep Learning too)) neovim config

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+- This is built on top of LazyVim, which is a starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.